 Net earnings attributable to shareholders increased \$367 million for the full-year of 2019 compared to the same period in 2018 due primarily to after-tax net realized gains on securities of \$227 million in 2019 compared to after-tax net realized losses of \$210 million in 2018.
 In addition, net earnings attributable to shareholders includes an after-tax loss of \$38 million for the full-year of 2019 (after tax losses of \$9 million in the first quarter, \$27 million in the second quarter and \$21 million in the third quarter, and an after tax gain of \$19 million in the fourth quarter) and an after-tax loss of \$38 million for the full-year of 2018 from unlocking, the impact of changes in the fair value of derivatives related to FIAs, and other impacts of changes in the stock market and interest rates on the accounting for FIAs over or under the cost of the equity index options purchased to mitigate the risk in the index-based component of those FIAs.
-As discussed above, this impact of 2019.
-Excluding the \$9 million after-tax negative impact of these items on results for the first quarter of 2019 and the \$38 million after-tax negative impact of these items on results for the first quarter of 2019 and the \$38 million in 2019 compared to 2018 reflecting higher holding company expenses, partially offset by higher earnings in the property and casualty insurance segment.
+As discussed above, this impact on the accounting for FIAs is considered non-core earnings (losses) beginning prospectively with the second quarter of 2019.
+Excluding the \$9 million after-tax negative impact of these items on results for the first quarter of 2019 and the \$38 million after-tax negative impact of these items on results for the full-year of 2018, core net operating earnings decreased \$6 million in 2019 compared to 2018 reflecting higher holding company expenses, partially offset by higher earnings in the property and casualty insurance segment.
 Realized gains (losses) on securities in 2019 and 2018 resulted primarily from the change in fair value of equity securities that were still held at the balance sheet date.

 Net earnings attributable to shareholders increased \$55 million for the full-year of 2018 compared to the same period in 2017 due primarily to higher core net operating earnings, lower special A&E charges recorded in 2018 compared to 2017, losses on the retirement of debt in 2017 and the 2017 tax expense related to the change in the U.S. corporate tax rate, partially offset by net realized losses on securities in 2018 compared to net realized gains on securities in 2017, the 2017 favorable development in the Neon exited lines in connection with a reinsurance to close transaction and the 2017 tax benefit from restructuring at Neon.
 Core net operating earnings increased \$173 million in 2018 compared to 2017 reflecting higher net investment income in the property and casualty insurance segment, lower interest charges on borrowed money, lower holding company expenses and a lower corporate income tax rate, partially offset by lower earnings in the annuity segment and income from the sale of real estate in 2017.
 Realized losses on securities in 2018 includes the decline in fair value of equity securities that are required to be carried at fair value through net earnings under accounting guidance adopted on January 1, 2018.
-Included in the \$210 million of non-core net realized losses on securities in 2018.
+Included in the \$210 million of non-core net realized losses on securities in 2018 were \$214 million in net losses on equity securities that AFG continued to own at December 31, 2018.